Example Career: Geological Technicians, Except Hydrologic Technicians

 - Flexibility of Closure - The ability to identify or detect a known pattern (a figure, object, word, or sound) that is hidden in other distracting material.

-What Geological Sample Test Technicians Should Be Interested In
+What Geological Technicians, Except Hydrologic Technicians Should Be Interested In

 - Realistic - Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

 - Investigative - Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.

 What Geological Technicians, Except Hydrologic Technicians Need to Learn

 - Chemistry - Knowledge of the chemical composition, structure, and properties of substances and of the chemical processes and transformations that they undergo.
 This includes uses of chemicals and their interactions, danger signs, production techniques, and disposal methods.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.